Volcyyy/Swift/README.md

 - No sign-in required (your account needs to be public though)
 - Non-overlay window for those who play in pure fullscreen mode
 - Fast-updating and accurate API timer
-- Displays your daily clear count
+- Displays your daily and weekly clear count
 - Notifications displaying the results of your last clear
-- Clean, unintrusive widget located above your minimap
+- Custom location and colors
 - Easy-to-access configuration and account-switching
 - Runs in the background and is manageable via the tray icon
-- More features coming soon
+- Spotify integration

 ## Installation

-Grab the latest release from this repo's [GitHub releases](https://github.com/dessh/threepole/releases) page.
+Release in

-If you have any problems with installing or using threepole, feel free to ask in [Discord](https://discord.gg/dr3WWuwYty) or [open an issue](https://github.com/dessh/threepole/issues).
+If you have any problems with installing or using swift, contact vvolc on discord

 ## Acknowledgements
-Thanks to **Giraf**, **Icy**, and the other testers during beta.
+Using the source code from Threepole